-Mass spectrometry imaging (MSI) is an effective tool to investigate multicellular tumor spheroids (MTS) in a spatially-resolved manner.
-It has been used to study the distribution of lipids, post-translational modifications, metabolites and the time-dependent penetration of drugs.
-Using the high spectral resolution achievable with Fourier-transform ion cyclotron resonance (FT-ICR), here we use MSI to image 8-day-old MCF-7 spheroids.
-We show that specific metabolite markers (adenosine phosphates and glutathione) indicate that the central region of these cell culture models experience increased hypoxic and oxidative stress.
-By using discriminatory analysis, we have identified which m/z values localize towards the outer proliferative or central hypoxic regions of an MTS, and have assigned elemental formula with sub-ppm error.
-Using this information, we have mapped these metabolites back to distinct pathways to improve our understanding of the molecular environment of a tumor
+Multicellular tumor spheroids (MTS) are a well-established model system for drug development and are a valuable in vitro research tool for use prior to employing animal models.
+These 3D-cell cultures are thought to display chemical gradients of oxygen and nutrients throughout their structure, giving rise to distinct microenvironments in radial layers, thus mimicking the pathophysiological environment of a tumor.
+Little is known about the localized distributions of metabolites within these microenvironments.
+To address this, here we utilize high spectral resolution Fourier-transform ion cyclotron resonance (FT-ICR), MALDI mass spectrometry imaging (MSI) to image the distribution of endogenous metabolites in breast cancer MCF-7 spheroids.
+We show that known specific metabolite markers (adenosine phosphates and glutathione) indicate that the central region of these cell culture models experiences increased hypoxic and oxidative stress.
+By using discriminatory analysis, we have identified which m/z values localize towards the outer proliferative or central hypoxic regions of an MTS and have assigned elemental formula with sub-ppm error.
+Using this information, we have mapped these metabolites back to distinct pathways to improve our understanding of the molecular environment and biochemistry of these tumor models.